tdh424/pmph-e2025-pub/README.md

 ### Basic Futhark server connection guide

 This basic connection guide is subject to change and may contain errors or have missing information.
-Please ask Anders if you have trouble logging onto the servers, or Cosmin, if you suspect the problem is an access/permission issue.
+Please ask Jóhann/Nikolaj if you have trouble logging onto the servers, or Cosmin, if you suspect the problem is an access/permission issue.

 <!--  For more comprehensive info on the Hendrix cluster and how to connect, please see [this](https://diku-dk.github.io/wiki/slurm-cluster). -->